 Conclusion: The Post-CMR Era Has Begun

 The CMR Convention was revolutionary... in 1956.
-Today, it is a major impediment to the growth of e-tailers shipping high-value products.
+Today, it is a major obstacle to the growth of retailers high-value goods.

 The reality: Relying on CMR to protect your luxury shipments is like playing Russian roulette with your cash flow.

-The solution: modern transport insurance tailored to the challenges of today's e-commerce.
-At Claisy, 94% of our customers recover their entire investment from the first claim avoided.
+The solution: Modern transport insurance tailored to the challenges of contemporary e-commerce.
+At Claisy, 94% of our customers recoup their entire investment from the very first claim they avoid.

-Don't let CMR compromise your growth.
+Don't let CMR compromise your growth any longer.
 Your products deserve better than €8.33 per kilogram.

 Ready to go beyond the limits of the CMR?
-Find out how Claisy really protects your valuable shipments, without the constraints of a 1956 convention: contact us.
+Discover how Claisy truly protects your valuable shipments, without the constraints of a 1956 convention: contact us.

-Find out more about ad valorem carrier insurance :
+To learn more about ad valorem carrier insurance:

-- Our article dedicated to the analysis of the UPS Ad Valorem offer or the UPS package insurance corporate page.
+- Our article dedicated to analyzing the UPS Ad Valorem offer or the UPS parcel insurance institutional page

-- Our article dedicated to the analysis of the DHL Ad Valorem offer or the DHL parcel insurance institutional page.
+- Our article dedicated to analyzing the Ad Valorem DHL offer or the institutional page for DHL parcel insurance

-- Our article dedicated to the analysis of the Chronopost Ad Valorem offer or the Chronopost parcel insurance institutional page.
+- Our article dedicated to analyzing the Ad Valorem Chronopost offer or the institutional page for Chronopost parcel insurance

-- Our article analyzing the Ad Valorem Colissimo offer or the Colissimo parcel insurance institutional page.
+- Our article dedicated to analyzing the Ad Valorem Colissimo offer or the institutional page for Colissimo parcel insurance

-- Our article dedicated to the analysis of the Ad Valorem GLS offer
+- Our article dedicated to analyzing the Ad Valorem GLS offer

 - Our article on insurance for logistics solutions